Manolinhopng/Manolinhopng/README.md

 ## Hi 👋, I'm Manuel

-I'm a Web Developer 🖥️ focused on building modern, responsive, and maintainable web applications.
+I'm a Developer 🖥️ focused on building modern, responsive, and maintainable web applications.
 I work mainly with React and Next.js, and I have experience modernizing existing websites and creating new platforms from scratch.

 👨‍💻 I’m currently studying Software Development and working on web projects using modern frontend technologies.